pavoltravnik/maxims-of-law/maxims-of-law.md

 Sacramentum si fatuum fuerit, licet falsum, tamen non committit perjurium.
 A foolish oath, though false, makes not perjury.
 2 Co.
 Inst.
 167.

 Saepe viatorim nova non vetus orbita fallit.
-Often ti is the new road, not the old one, which deceives the traveller.
+Often it is the new road, not the old one, which deceives the traveller.
 4 Co.
 Inst.
 34.

 Saepenumero uvb proprietas verboem attenditur, sensus veritatis amittitur.
 Frequently where the propriety of words is attended to, the meaning of truth is lost.
 7 Co.
 27.